Semi-Nonparametric Estimation of Distribution Divergence in Non-Euclidean Spaces: Divergence under RKHS

-In the rest of this paper, we make the following assumption. \begin{Assumption} The sample space $\Omega$ is a compact subset of the Euclidean space, and the probability measures $\bbP$ and $\bbQ$ are absolutely continuous \gls{wrt} the Lebesgue measure $\leb$.
-Let $p=\ddfrac{\bbP}{\leb}$ and $q=\ddfrac{\bbQ}{\leb}$ be the probability density functions.
+In the rest of this paper, we make the following assumptions. \begin{Assumption} The topological space $\Omega$ is compact and homeomorphic to a subset of $\bbR^d$. \end{Assumption} \begin{Assumption} The kernel $k(\cdot,\cdot)$ is continuous and bounded on $\Omega$. \end{Assumption}